-One of the primary symptoms of poverty in children around the world is hunger.
-The facts about hunger clearly show its relationship to other symptoms of poverty such as malnutrition, low birth rate and poor health.
+One of the primary symptoms of poverty in children is hunger.
+The facts about hunger clearly show its relationship to other symptoms of poverty around the world such as malnutrition, low birth rate and poor health.
 In fact, the hunger facts are just a small glimpse into the destruction that poverty causes.

 Each year, millions of children die from malnutrition.
 This is one of the most sobering facts about hunger – it steals life from the most innocent and vulnerable … children.
 Hunger is preventable, but it requires knowledge and action.

 Proper nutrition for every child in our programs is a priority of ours.
 Our child development centers provide children with nutritious meals and snacks on program activity days, and we train children about the importance of a balanced diet.